bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 <img src="/newton-gripper/cad/joystick-gripper.png" class="img-responsive img-center" style="max-width:800px" />

 You may set-up your controller buttons however you like, however the limited number of buttons means that you will have to shift the button controls around.
-Our preference is to assign the Gripper open and close functions to the bumper buttons so the operator still has full movement control on the joystics.
+Our preference is to assign the Gripper open and close functions to the bumper buttons so the operator still has full movement control on the joysticks.
 We then moved the camera tilt to being on Shift->Bumper button pushes as illustrated below in the button assignment table for a Logitech F310.

 | Button | Function              | Shift Function  |
 |:------:|:---------------------:|:---------------:|